+Maths number

-Maths number Allows the user to select the required maths channel for configuration.
-The maximum number of maths channels is configured using the Virtual channels section of the Options menu, described in section 4.3.22.
+Allows the user to select the required maths channel for configuration.
+The maximum number of maths channels is selected in the Virtual channels section of the Configuration/Options display, described in section 4.3.22.

+Value

-Value This field shows the current value of the selected maths channel.
+This field shows the current value of the selected maths channel.
 If the channel has not yet been configured, the value reads 'Off'.

+Reset Now

-Reset Now This button appears only after a resettable function has been selected.
-Operation of the button sets the maths value to zero.
+This button appears only after a resettable function has been selected.
+Operation of the button sets the maths value to the reset value relevant to the function.